 Medaka Box, being a Deconstructor Fleet of Shounen tropes, plays with this one too.
 Medaka actually can't befriend people without somehow defeating and "fixing" them first.
 As Ajimu points out, Medaka values her enemies more than her allies.
 In chapter 118, Medaka deliberately provokes Zenkichi further after Ajimu convinced him to fight against Medaka by beating the crap out of him and mocking him afterwards.
 Medaka tells Kikaijima that she hopes Zenkichi will become a Worthy Opponent that she can defeat and "befriend", and mentions that she should have set him up to be her enemy from the very beginning.

 Occurs several times in the Sailor Moon anime.
 If an enemy's been betrayed or is repentant then Usagi will heal or accept them as allies.
 Usagi is perfectly willing to kill, but most of the larger enemies short of the Big Bad are Self-Disposing Villains.
 This trope is averted in the manga.
 The Guardians/Soldiers frequently kill their opponents as enemies in war.
-This may be the case for the 2013 anime as well if it turns out to be a completely faithful re-adaptation of the manga.

 One arc of Sakigake!!
 Otokojuku featured a bunch of transfer students from the closest thing to Otokojuku anywhere else in the world — the prep school for the Annapolis naval academy.
 Principal Edajima organized a series of "friendly" boxing matches between select new students and old students, ostensibly as a bonding exercise.
 In reality, the gloves used in the matches were metal and covered in spikes.
 The American students all lost their matches, but became the best of pals with their adversaries (and the Japanese students in general); when time came for the new arrivals to head home, unofficial class leaders Momotaro Tsurugi and Kieth Jackson both state that they cherished their time together.